ANGMA 2025 CONFERENCE

 Join us for a specialised workshop dedicated to practicing gastroenterologists and trainees!

-Presentations will cover novel innovations and practical approaches to oesophageal disorders, avoidant and restrictive feeding disorder, gastroparesis, constipation and other functional gut disorders (disorders of gut brain interactions).
+Presentations will cover novel innovations and practical approaches to oesophageal disorders, disordered eating, gastroparesis, constipation and other functional gut disorders (disorders of gut brain interactions).

 Speakers include: